 These members of staff have all received safeguarding designated person training so please feel free to approach them with any questions or concerns.

-Oswald Road has been given the opportunity to take part in a new project that will run in partnership with Manchester Safeguarding Board and Greater Manchester Police.
+Oswald Road is continuing to take part in Operation Encompass which runs in partnership with Manchester Safeguarding Board and Greater Manchester Police.

 Operation Encompass is a Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.